Minnetonka

 ABOUT

-The Whited Fen Restoration Project will protect and improve the nine-acre wetland along Whited Avenue in Minnetonka, through removal of invasive plants and re-establishment native habitat.
+The Whited Fen Restoration Project will protect and improve the nine-acre wetland along Whited Avenue in Minnetonka, through removal of invasive plants and re-establishment of native habitat.

 Project Goals

-- Improve wetland health- remove invasive species like buckthorn and cattails that harm wetland health
+- Improve wetland health- remove invasive species like buckthorn and cattails

 Project Details